Use this down time to help yourself forever

 Those numbers, including the national total, may be down from bygone days, but there’s still cause for concern.
 And vaping is under scrutiny as a not-so-safe alternative.
 According to the CDC, young people who vape are much more likely to start smoking.
 A new Maryland law which took effect last fall boosted the legal age for cigarette purchase to 21 (except for active-duty military personnel), so time will tell if that continues the overall downward trend for smokers.

 If you’re serious about quitting, help is readily available.
-The St. Mary’s health department makes plenty of resources and information available.
-Free, in-person quit tobacco classes are on hold for now, but you can call 301-475-4330 or go to to www.smchd.org/tobacco for more information.
-To get involved in community action to reduce tobacco use here, or to access additional resources, check out healthystmarys.com/tobacco-free-living.
+The Charles health department makes plenty of resources and information available.
+Free, in-person quit tobacco classes are on hold for now, but you can call 301-609-6932 for an information packet or go to www.charlescountyhealth.org/health-services/smoking-cessation/ for more information.

 Maryland offers a free 24/7 Tobacco Quitline at 1-800-QUIT-NOW to support anyone who would like to quit tobacco.